Discover how to become a critical thinker and make better decisions.

 4. Don’t rush to judgment.

-In part, this is because we don’t live in a culture or country that values deep, incremental thinking and measured decisions, or process over-achievement.
+This is partly because we don’t live in a culture or country that values deep, incremental thinking and measured decisions or process over-achievement.

-We like rapid fire answers so that we can make a beeline to the next question.
+We like rapid-fire answers to make a beeline to the next question.

 Critical thinkers take their time and don’t feel an inner pressure to come up with an answer until they have the evidence to support it.